-The Covid-19 pandemic has been truly international, spreading globally through health and economic linkages between countries and regions.
-Given that the policy response to the pandemic of 2020 has been mostly along national lines, the role and the value of international coordination in combatting pandemics has emerged as potentially of great importance.
+The Covid-19 pandemic of 2020-22 has been truly international, spreading globally through health and economic linkages between countries and regions.
+Given that the policy response to the pandemic has been mostly along national lines, the role and value of international coordination in combating pandemics has emerged as potentially of great importance.
 To analyze and understand how coordination in international economic and health policies can determine the impact of pandemics on the global economy, we develop and study an epidemiological model of disease dynamics embedded in a model of international trade.
-Our model builds on the observation that the outbreak of a pandemic in one country can be transmitted to other countries by trade, and illustrates how national containment measures and trade (tariff) policies impact the spread of the pandemic in other countries.
+Our model builds on the observation that the pandemic can be transmitted between countries by trade (goods and/or services), and illustrates how national containment measures and trade policies impact this transmission, as well as economic well-being of the countries.

-By way of motivation, consider the stylized facts for China and the United States presented in Figure 1 for the period December 2019 to October 2020: the evolution of the pandemic (top panel); the US-China terms of trade measured as the relative price index of US exports and imports with China (second panel); and the year-on-year (y-o-y) and growth in industrial production in the two countries (third panel).
-The pandemic peaked in China, in terms of new infections, around late February 2020, while the first wave in the US began afterwards, peaking in early April.
+By way of motivation, consider the stylized facts for China and the United States presented in Figure 1 for the first wave of the pandemic from January 2020 to October 2020: the evolution of the pandemic (top panel); the US-China terms of trade measured as the relative price index of US exports and imports with China (second panel); and the year-on-year (y-o-y) and growth in industrial production in the two countries (third panel).
+The pandemic peaked in China, in terms of new infections, around late February 2020, while the first wave in the US began soon afterwards, peaking in early April.
 Unsurprisingly, the y-o-y change in industrial production evolved in each country in sync with the pandemic, dipping as the pandemic took grip and recovering (in the case of China) as the pandemic subsided.
-Significant from an international trade perspective is the observation that the terms of trade deteriorated for the country experiencing the pandemic, with the price of US exports to China sharply deteriorating relative to the price of imports around the peak of the first wave in the US.
+In contrast, and significantly from an international trade perspective, the price of US exports to China relative to the price of imports from China sharply deteriorated between the infection peak in China and the peak in the US.
+This observation suggests that terms of trade appear to have varied during the pandemic in a manner that they deteriorated over time for the country nearing the peak of infection.

-Is this outcome - wherein the terms of trade deteriorate for the country experiencing the pandemic - consistent with optimal health and policy decisions of national governments?
-What is the role of demand and supply effects in the observed changes?
-How do health and tariff policies affect each other, and in turn, the attendant health and trade outcomes, during a pandemic?
-What would the outcomes be if national governments were to coordinate their health and tariff policies?
-To answer these important questions, we provide a theoretical framework by introducing into a model of international trade SIR-dynamics along the lines of Kermack and McKendrick (1932) for international disease transmission.
+Clearly, these observations are rather noisy given the global political and economic turmoil during the period.
+That said, this all the more raises the conceptual question as to whether this observation - wherein the terms of trade deteriorate for the country experiencing the pandemic - is consistent with global health dynamics and policy decisions of national governments.
+In particular, are the observed terms-of-trade dynamics efficient from an interenational risk-sharing standpoint?
+More basically, how do health and trade policies affect each other during a pandemic, and in turn, the attendant health and trade outcomes?
+And, how should national governments coordinate their health and trade policies?
+We provide a framework to answer these important questions by introducing epidemiological SIR-dynamics along the lines of Kermack and McKendrick (1932) into a dynamic model of international trade.
 Using this framework, we analyze the lack of international cooperation explicitly by modeling national policy-making as a non-cooperative game and studying its Nash equilibria.
-We characterize and numerically simulate the the resulting high-dimensional dynamic macroeconomic equilibrium, which involves a significant - and as far as we know hitherto unaddressed - degree of analytical and computational complexity.
+We characterize and numerically simulate the resulting high-dimensional dynamic macroeconomic equilibrium, which involves a significant - and as far as we know hitherto unaddressed - degree of analytical and computational complexity.